izwauld/HumGuess/README.md

 The first step is to create the input data, namely the mel-spectrograms that will be fed into the CNN.
 All operations are sheltered under the`generate_data` function in `util_functs.py`, but I will go through the indiviidual steps of the data generation anyway.

 The first task is to create our **input clips** from which mel-spectrograms are produced.
-The clips are 6 seconds in length (a number I found to be reasonably short enough for song prediction, but it is tunable).
+The clips are 6 seconds in length; I found this to be reasonably short enough for song prediction, but this is tunable.
 This code snippet illustrates the clip generation process:

 ```python
 from pydub import AudioSegment